Despite managing a dozen things when running your self-employed business, knowing how to streamline your finances should be your first step.

 5. Charging profitable freelance rates

-Setting higher freelance rates is one of the quickest wins you can achieve to building a profitable business.
+Setting higher freelance rates is one of the quickest wins you can achieve to build a profitable business.
 But many freelancers are often averse to raising their rates, or even charging what they believe they’re worth.

 Let’s look at the simple economics around charging higher fees.
 Let’s say your rate is £250 for your services, and you have a revenue goal of £5,000 a month.
 In order to achieve this revenue goal, you’d need to acquire 20 clients (assuming you have the capacity for it).